pdidev/tutorial/README.md

 Additionnaly, we run in sequential to facilitate the comparison between logs (In parallel each rank send a `trace` message and the order of writting can be different).

 * Add the previous line, in the sub-tree of \ref trace_plugin "Trace plugin" (don't forget to indent this line correctly).
-Using the previous section [Execution with storage of the log](#execution-with-storage-of-the-log), run this exercise in saving the output log in the `ex2.result.log`.
+Using the previous section [Execution with storage of the log](#execution-with-storage-of-the-log), run this exercise in saving the output log in the file `ex2.result.log`.
 After that you can easily check if the files are the same by running the command:

 ```bash
   diff ex2.log <(grep Trace-plugin ex2.result.log)